kodjodevf/d4rt/BRIDGING_GUIDE.md

 Bridging classes allows your interpreted scripts to instantiate and interact with your native Dart objects.

-### Core Concepts: `BridgedClassDefinition`
+### Core Concepts: `BridgedClass`

-The `BridgedClassDefinition` is the cornerstone for bridging classes.
+The `BridgedClass` is the cornerstone for bridging classes.
 It describes how a native Dart class should be exposed to the interpreter, including its constructors, static members, and instance members.

-Key properties of `BridgedClassDefinition`:
+Key properties of `BridgedClass`:
 -   `nativeType`: The `Type` object of the native Dart class (e.g., `MyNativeClass`).
 -   `name`: The name by which the class will be known in the d4rt script (e.g., `'MyBridgedClass'`).
 -   `constructors`: A map of constructor adapters.